collective/collective.tileindex/README.rst

 and then running ``bin/buildout``.
 Go to the Add-ons control panel to activate it.
 This goes through the whole Plone Site and updates the index for items with the ``plone.layoutaware`` behavior.

+Now as Manager you can go to Site Setup, tab Content, then Tile Types Overview to get your overview of tiles or blocks.

 Authors